BlockChain-Station/docs/quick-start/quick-guide.md

 ## Intro

-EnterCoin blockchain is called the Quore, which is a high-performance, highly scalable, customizable, and secure smart-contract platform.
+Blockchain Station™ blockchain is called the Quore, which is a high-performance, highly scalable, customizable, and secure smart-contract platform.
 The Quore is permissionless, decentralized, and open-source.

 **HBFT consensus algorithm:** is asynchronous , leaderless, Byzantine Fault-Tolerant, to achieve instant transaction finality.
 The Blockchain Station™ testnet has served more than 40M transactions with a daily growth of more than 500k transactions.&#x20;